TradeTrust/documentation/docs/tutorial/verifiable-documents/did/wrapping-document-code.md

 To batch the documents into a single hash, the function `wrapDocuments` can be used.

 > Note:
-> Though `wrapDocument` and `wrapDocuments` are both identical but there is a slight difference.
+> Though `wrapDocument` and `wrapDocuments` are almost identical, there is a slight difference.
 >
 > wrapDocument:
 >